 Museo Nacional del Prado, Madrid, Spain

-This unique exhibition has arisen from the development of a reasoned catalogue of Goya’s drawings.
+This unique exhibition has arisen from the development of a catalogue raisonné of Goya’s drawings.
 An insight into Goya’s mind is provided through this chronological exhibition that hosts a collection of over 100 of his drawings and sketches.
 His contemporary view of war and suffering and how mankind must push past this in order to survive retains a sense of relevance and power even today.

 Moving to Mars